-ACCTG 322 ORG A 201 FIN 301 MIS 311 (See Note 4)
+ACCTG 322 SMO 201 FIN 301 MIS 311 (See Note 4) \3 in electives outside Business (See Note 1)

-ACCTG 414 ACCTG 415

-BUEC 311 or ECON 281 (See Note 3)

-MGTSC 352 (See Note 4) ★9 in free electives (See Note 1)
+ACCTG 414 ACCTG 415 ACCTG 424 B LAW 301 (See Note 2) BUEC 311 or ECON 281 (See Note 3) MGTSC 352 (See Note 4) ★9 in free electives (See Note 1) ★3 in electives outside Business (See Note 1)

-- ★6 Group A Accounting electives (See Note 5) - ★6 Group B Accounting electives (See Note 5) - ★18 in free electives (See Note 1)
+- ★12 Accounting electives (See Note 5) - ★18 in free electives (See Note 1)

-- (1) See §64.1.4. - (2) May be taken in either of Year Three or Year Four. - (3) May be taken in any year except Year Two, Fall Term.
+Notes (1) See §64.1.4.

+- (2) May be taken in either of Year Three or Year Four. - (3) May be taken in any year except Year Two, Fall Term.
 Students planning to take advanced course work in Economics may wish to substitute ECON 281, which is accepted as a substitute for BUEC 311 in the Accounting major. - (4) May be taken either in Year Two, (Winter Term) or Year Three. - (5) a.
-Group A electives include ACCTG 418, 437 (or MIS 437), 456, 467, 468 and 488. - b.
-Group B electives include ACCTG 416, 426, 432, 433, 435, (or MIS 435), 436, 442, 462 and 489. - c.
-ACCTG 490, 491 and 495 may be considered Group A or B electives at the discretion of the Department of Accounting and Management Information Systems. - d.
 Students planning to work toward professional accounting designations should, in addition to the requirements of the major, consider taking courses for the applicable accounting organization.
-See §62.1.6 for contact information for the Accounting organizations. - e.
+See §62.1.6 for contact information for the Accounting organizations. - b.
 While students are advised to follow the sequencing of accounting courses determined by the course prerequisites, when necessary, after-degree students or students with special scheduling problems may take an accounting course and its prerequisite concurrently with permission of the Department Chair.